cmu-psych-fms/wildfire/README.md

 As of 21 March 2024 this remains just the beginnings of this new implementation, but incorporates an example of what is believed to be every major component the finished version will require, and it appears to work well.
 As additional features are added they will be documented in this README.
-In what follows I point out many of the features I hope to implement as development progresses.
+In what follows I describe the current state of the game, but also point out many of the features I hope to implement as development progresses.

 ### Compatibility